Citizens are Valuable CHS Resources

-In 1979, the Ramsey County Board of Commissioners established the Citizens Advisory Council to give a voice to citizens so they can influence policy decisions related to services delivered by the Community Human Services Department.
-Citizen involvement is even more important today, with the challenge of limited funding and a dramatic increase in the need for services.
-The CAC is advisory to the Board and serves as a resource to the Community Human Services Department.
+In 1979, the Ramsey County Board of Commissioners established the Citizens Advisory Council to give citizens the ability to influence policy decisions related to services delivered by the Community Human Services Department (CHS).
+Citizen involvement is even more important today, due to limited funding and a dramatic increase in service needs.
+The CAC committees advise the County Board and are resources for CHS.

 - Provide insight, observations, ideas, and challenges from a community perspective regarding the needs of specific vulnerable populations served by the Community Human Services Department.

-- Identify existing service gaps or inequities, and community priorities related to human services.
+- Identify service gaps or inequities, and community priorities related to human services.

 - Provide input about program development or changes, service area budgets, and legislative proposals.

 - Educate the broader community about relevant issues and public programming.

 - Participate in legislative advocacy on behalf of the vulnerable citizens represented.